spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 }
 ```

-and all the details for how the connection was made and which flow it used were contained in the class methods like `GetConnectionService`, `GetReceptionistConfig`, etc.
+All the details for how the connection was made and which flow it used were contained in the class methods like `GetConnectionService`, `GetReceptionistConfig`, etc.

 Now, your connection logic will look something like: